 The absence of navigation and an arrow prompt you to scroll down to get the whole Heco Partners story, but you can also diverge into their project-based case studies.
 Navigation finally emerges here, in the projects section, where you can flip through projects using slider-like arrows at the bottom right of the screen.

-This inability to bounce from one section of your choosing to the next is a bit painful.
+This inability to bounce from one section of your choosing to the next is a bit painful; the site doesn't feel easy to navigate.
 But the beauty of the fading transitions between each section, as well as various other animations, makes the site a true pleasure to scroll through.

 Oh, and did we mention it’s built entirely in Webflow?